MarshallPatryk/realtime_hogwarp/README.md

-# tcs_weather
+# realtime_hogwarp
 HogWarp - Weather and time sync system

-Drop the folder directly into the mods folder of your server.
+Drop the folder directly into the Mods folder of your server.
 A configuration file is available.

-Discord : Kruksi#0001
+forked from Kruksii/tcs_weather